-English speakers call them good manners, the French use the term bon ton, while Italians refer to proper manners as galateo.
+English speakers call them good manners, the French use the term bon ton, while Italians refer to it as galateo.
 Despite the differences in terminology, all of these terms refer to the same thing: the correct behavior one must exhibit in any given situation.

-- Don't rest your elbows on the table.
-This is a thing that Italians are taught very early in life and mothers are always telling their children not to do.
+- Don’t rest your elbows on the table.
+This is something Italians are taught very early in life and mothers are always telling their children not to do.

-- Don't make loud or obnoxious noises when eating, especially soup or liquid food.
-If your dish is hot wait a few minutes to avoid any unattractive or disturbing noises.
+- Don’t make loud or obnoxious noises when eating, especially soup or liquid food.
+In other words, don’t slurp it!
+If your dish is hot, wait a few minutes to avoid any unattractive or disturbing noises.

 - Eat with your mouth closed.

 - Don’t belch.
 In the past this may have been considered a sign of satisfaction and approval of a good meal, but now burping at the table is strictly forbidden.
 While this custom may be present in other cultures, in Italy it is not accepted.

 - Wait before starting to eat.
 Italians see sharing a meal as an important way to interact, so good manners dictate you should wait until everyone is seated and/or served before beginning to eat.

 As you can see, these are quite practical customs which, while important for Italians, can be considered valued and common practices all over the world.
 The Galateo suggests more rules to follow when eating, even though some of these may not be necessary in more informal settings: